Restoration of the mural paintings of the IES Ramiro de Maeztu

 All these collections constitute an important fund of the historical heritage of the Community of Madrid that is largely unknown to the general public.
 For the purpose of their protection, conservation and enhancement, in 2019 the General Directorate of Cultural Heritage began a line of work with restoration interventions on assets from these collections, which is maintained to this day and which also meets their needs for preventive conservation.

-The IES Ramiro de Maeztu has a good number of works of art that it has treasured in its historical evolution, including various mural paintings that contain a chapel and a laboratory.
-Its state of conservation has required conservation and restoration interventions to stop its deterioration.
-In 2020, a restoration campaign began in various historical-artistic elements in an advanced state of deterioration, which has continued in 2021.
+The IES Ramiro de Maeztu has a good number of works of art that it has been accumulating throughout its historical evolution, including various mural paintings.
+Their state of conservation has required a series of conservation and restoration interventions to stop their deterioration.
+In 2020, a restoration campaign was started on various historical-artistic elements in an advanced state of deterioration.

 The author: